Longan-Labs/ePaperIO/README.md

 |SCK|D8|
 |MOSI|D10|

-## Getting Started with Arduino
+## Getting Started

-Welcome to the quick start guide for the 2.13 inch ePaper Breakout Board.
-This guide aims to help you set up and get started with your new 2.13 inch ePaper Breakout Board in conjunction with the XIAO ESP32 C3 main controller.
+To get you up and running quickly, we'll be using a 2.13-inch ePaper and a XIAO ESP32 C3 for this guide.
+If you're working with ePapers of different sizes, you can find the demo code specific to those on their respective product pages.

-1. **Insert XIAO ESP32 C3**: Insert the XIAO ESP32 C3 into the socket on the expansion board.
+1. **Insert the ePaper into the FPC Connector**: Carefully slide your 2.13-inch ePaper into the 20-pin FPC connector on the ePaper Breakout Board.

-2. **Connect 2.13-inch ePaper Display**: Insert the 2.13-inch ePaper display into the FPC connector designated for the screen.
+2. **Insert the XIAO ESP32 C3 into the XIAO Socket**: Align the pins and gently insert your XIAO ESP32 C3 into the XIAO socket on the board.

-3. **Download Test Code**: Download the [test code](https://github.com/Longan-Labs/ePaper_213TestCode) onto the XIAO ESP32 C3 processor.
+3. **Download the Demo Code**: Navigate to the [demo code repository](https://github.com/Longan-Labs/ePaper_213TestCode) and download the code onto your XIAO ESP32 C3.
+Follow the instructions in the repository to upload the code.

-4. **Run and Observe**: After successfully downloading the code, you should see some logos displayed on the ePaper screen.
+And there you have it!
+You're now ready to start exploring the endless possibilities with your ePaper Breakout Board and XIAO ESP32 C3.

 ## Schematic Online Viewer